wooflock/dcs-a4-skyhawk-armament-panel/README.md

 HOTAS and such.
 But i found that the armament panel in the A4 skyhawk was a little bit of a hassle with the hotas setup i had.
-I started by adding the 5 pylon armament switches, since these where the ones i had some issue finding a good way to manage with the buttons i already had on my stick.
+I started by adding the 5 pylon armament switches, since these where the ones i had some issue finding a good way to manage with the buttons i already had on my stick. (they are marked with number 2 in the picture from the DCS community Skyhawk manual)

 ![picture of the armament panel from the DCS community manual for A4 skyhawk.](armament.png)